bienflorencia/rBiodiversidata/README.md

 - To use the API:
   1. Create a token http://apiv3.iucnredlist.org/api/v3/token
   2. Once you receive the token create an environmental variable in your system.
 It should be named **IUCN_REDLIST_KEY**.
-See https://www.java.com/en/download/help/path.xml
+See https://www.java.com/en/download/help/path.xml for more information.

 ## 2) Checking Species Names